Adile Sultan (daughter of Mahmud II): Death

 Adile Sultan died on 12 February 1899 at the age of seventy-three, the last surviving child of Mahmud.
 She was interred in the mausoleum of her husband in Eyüp, Istanbul.

 Personality

-Adile Sultan was a poet and a scholarly, cultivated, and pious woman renowned for her benevolence, good works, and charity.
-She penned beautiful elegies to her husband when he died.
-Those in her service and in close relations with her always spoke with pleasure of her and her polite manners.
+Adile Sultan was a poet who was known for her education and religious perspective.
+She participated in philanthropic activities and supported charitable organizations.
+She penned elegies to her husband when he died.
+Those in her service and in close relations with her always spoke with polite manners.
 She was also in the habit of smoking the water pipe.

-She always dressed in a completely Turkish fashion gown of heavy fabrics with four flounces, shoes of chamois leather, shawl tied as a sash around her waist, the so-called salta wide-sleeved jacket over this ensemble, on her head something like a fez wrapped in a silk headkerchief pinked along the edges, and onto which she had fastened exquisite brooches of emeralds and rubies in the shape of roses, a larger one in the center flanked by two smaller ones.
+She dressed in a Turkish fashion; gown of heavy fabrics with four flounces, shoes of chamois leather, shawl tied as a sash around her waist, the so-called salta wide-sleeved jacket over this ensemble, on her head something like a fez wrapped in a silk headkerchief pinked along the edges, and onto which she had fastened brooches of emeralds and rubies in the shape of roses, a larger one in the center flanked by two smaller ones.
 Other than these she wore no jewels or decorations.